Anonymous said: Best freshman hall?

 the ice-filled, drafty cave in john sexton’s chest cavity where one’s heart should be.

-Anonymous asked: Is it difficult to make friends at NYU if you're introverted and not naturally out-going?
+Anonymous said: Is it difficult to make friends at NYU if you're introverted and not naturally out-going?

 not if you get drunk first.